Director, Democratic Practice Program - United States

-Keesha is the director for the Democratic Practice–United States program at the Rockefeller Brothers Fund.
-She is a long-time organizer, lobbyist, and trial attorney.
+Ms. Gaskins-Nathan is a long-time organizer, lobbyist, and trial attorney.
 Prior to joining the Rockefeller Brothers Fund, she was senior counsel with the Brennan Center for Justice, serving as the director of the Redistricting and Representation program.
 Her portfolio included redistricting reform, voting rights, and elections, with a focus on voter suppression issues.
-Keesha is a frequent lecturer and writer on issues related to women and politics, movement building, and democratic reform.
+Ms. Gaskins-Nathan is a frequent lecturer and writer on issues related to women and politics, movement building, and democratic transformation.

-She is the author of a number of articles and publications related to voter suppression, voting rights, and redistricting.

-Following law school, Keesha served as a shared judicial clerk for the Honorable Alan Page and the Honorable Joan Ericksen at the Minnesota Supreme Court.
-She was also a 2008 Feminist Leadership Fellow with the University of Minnesota, Hubert H. Humphrey Institute of Public Affairs – Center on Women and Public Policy.
-In 1999, she received her Juris Doctor for Northeastern University School of Law and graduated with honors with a dual degree in Criminal Justice and Political Science from St. Cloud State University.
-She is a frequent commentator on voting rights and redistricting reform and regularly appears on numerous news and public affairs programming, including past appearances on PBS’s NewsHour, MSNBC, and Bill Moyers.
+She is the 2021-2022 Daynard Public Interest Fellow at Northeastern University School of Law, Adjunct Professor at Columbia University School of International and Public Affairs, 2019 Aspen Ideas Scholar, and 2008 Feminist Leadership Fellow with the University of Minnesota, Hubert H. Humphrey Institute of Public Affairs – Center on Women and Public Policy.
+She is a frequent commentator on voting rights and redistricting reform and regularly appears on numerous news and public affairs programming, including past appearances on Background Briefing, The Great Battlefield, PBS’s NewsHour, MSNBC, and Bill Moyers.